 CLINITEST is a registered trademark of Miles, Inc.

-FLAVORx is a trademark of FLAVORx.
+FLAVORx is a registered trademark of FLAVORx.
 Inc.

 Manufactured by: